lucianonooijen/Personal-Website/content/about.md

 slug = "about"
 +++

-_Note: this page is currently outdated.
-I will replace it with an updated text soon._

 #### Introduction

-My name is Luciano Nooijen, I am co-founder of [Bytecode Digital Agency B.V.](https://bytecode.nl) and through Bytecode of different start-up ventures.

-I currently work as a freelance software engineer, specialized in back-end development for web and mobile applications.
+My name is Luciano Nooijen, currently working in the games industry as an engineer focusing on online game client development and multiplayer functionality.

+My current position is technical lead at Companion Group, a co-development agency focussing on multiplayer games.

 #### Work

-I specialize in software development of back-end applications in Golang, where I can also occasionally join the front-end development for integration with the back-end.
+Although I was introduced to software engineering via website development, I have quickly moved more towards back-end development, integration work and site-reliability engineering.
+My work often includes work related to build automation, data processing and optimization.
+Given the chance, I love to work on compilers and low-level systems programming.

+A few years ago, I was given the opportunity to enter the gaming industry, in which I currently work in various positions on various projects, working mostly with Unreal Engine, C++ and various back-end technologies, mostly Golang and C#.
+Where necessary, I use my experience in web development to assist in the development of internal web-based tooling used during the game development process.

-With my knowledge about both theoretical computer science and my broad practical experience for many different companies, my aim is to not to create cookie-cutter solutions, but to create software tailored for the specific use-case.
+With my knowledge about both theoretical computer science and my broad practical experience for many different companies, my aim is to not to create cookie-cutter solutions, but to create software tailored for the specific use-case that is build to last and is easy to maintain for years to come.

-In my work I mainly focus on identifying the needs of organizations, and creating solutions that meet those needs.
-In this way I combine my knowledge about technology with the fulfillment of business requirements.

 Within my work (cyber) security also plays a major role, both at the application level and at the server level.